 Students must begin by learning the fundamentals of art direction, design, and copywriting; rooted in sound theory, design thinking, and the creative process.
 Their work must be informed by applicable research and a thorough understanding of art, design, and advertising history.
 However, contemporary creative education can not rely solely on traditional methodologies and design outcomes.
 In order to prepare the next generation of creative practitioners and remain relevant in today’s media-rich landscape, curricula must be infused with an integrated media philosophy emphasizing digital, social, and mobile communication strategies.
 Additionally, in order for students to connect brands with people and create meaningful creative solutions, they must have a firm grasp of human behavior.
 Students must be able to identify the human truths around them and tell engaging brand stories that authentically resonate with consumer values.
 My lessons emphasize that empathy is required in order to understand the needs, wants, desires, and beliefs that underpin the decision making of different types of people.

-I bring 15 years of award winning professional agency experience into my classroom through topical lectures and examples leading to projects with real-world criteria and expectations.
+I bring over 20 years of award winning professional experience into my classroom through topical lectures and examples leading to projects with real-world criteria and expectations.
 I also introduce students to a variety of creative techniques and processes through hands-on training and on-screen demonstrations.
 As students create work in the studio, I give in-progress feedback and critique, while maintaining high-level expectations for student craftsmanship.
 Through all of it, I am constantly challenging students to think beyond traditional media, expected outcomes, and a surface level understanding of consumer groups.
 My projects are designed to inspire students to create unique concepts with multiple engaging brand touch-points.
 Students are evaluated based on their ability to develop meaningful creative solutions that demonstrate a deep understanding of human behavior and strategically incorporate a variety of integrated media platforms applicable to the intended target audience.

-Tech Innovation Student Concepts
+Brand-Led Tech Innovation Student Concepts